tabsyat/render-calico-bpsync-v1/README.md

      (e.g. `https://your-instance.calicotab.com/api/v1/tournaments/your-slug`)
    - `CALICO_TOKEN` — your API token for that instance

-   No trailing slash on the URLs.
+   Ensure No trailing slash on the URLs. (mandatory)

 3. Click deploy.
-Once the build finishes, Render gives you a URL — that's your private sync tool.
+Once the build finishes, Render gives you a URL which is your private sync tool.

 ## Using it, once per round